infinitaslearning/interview-test/README.md

 Therefore, the Infinitas Learning code exercise is going to be based around an existing code base.
 You are free to look at the code base at your leisure prior to the interview to familiarize yourself with the existing code.
 The challenge is described below.
 You will have 45 minutes - 1 hour to work on the code with one of our engineers.
 The expectation is NOT that you will finish the exercise but rather to see how you think, how you interact and how you approach the code to solve the problem.
 Please note that if you spend the entire interview refactoring the code with the purpose of making the exercise easier to achieve, this is perfectly acceptable.

-**You have the option of either working with the .NET, NodeJS or React versions of the exercise.
+**Depending on which role you apply you have the option of either working with the .NET, NodeJS or React versions of the exercise.
 If React is your choice, you can then pick between a version with Classes and Redux or a more modern version with Hooks.**

 ## Infinitas Basic Learning Management System